Danielle Cain

 The Danielle Cain novels are a three-book series created by author and musician Margaret Killjoy.
 They concern the eponymous protagonist and her group of friends as they travel America's heartland in pursuit of magic, demons, and other supernatural events.
 The first novella, The Lamb Will Slaughter The Lion, was released in 2017 and was nominated for the Shirley Jackson Award.
-The second instalment, The Barrow Will Send What It May, was released the following year and was nominated for the Lambda Literary Award.
+The second installment, The Barrow Will Send What It May, was released the following year and was nominated for the Lambda Literary Award.
 The Immortal Choir Holds Every Voice was published in 2025.
 The series has been praised for its portrayals of anarchism and its diverse cast of characters.

 Background

 Killjoy is a self-proclaimed anarchist, feminist and anti-capitalist, all three being ideologies that bleed into her books.
 She claims that she simply set out to write a story that expresses what she believes, containing characters that she can see herself and her friends in, resulting in the Danielle Cain series.